isomerpages/moe-yuhuasec/_our-ccas/Uniformed Groups/National Police Cadet Corps.md

 ----------
 NPCC is an organisation that firmly believes in the development of character, leadership and resilience.
 Training has evolved from just drills to include more structured and interesting training programs.
 Through a myriad of activities, values such as discipline, loyalty, integrity, resourcefulness, tenacity and civic-consciousness are inculcated to develop members into Caring and Responsible Citizens.

-**NPCC Mission:** To develop our members to be active citizens and community leaders, by working in partnership with Singapore Police Force to fight crime and keep Singapore safe.
+**NPCC Mission:**&nbsp;To develop our members to be active citizens and community leaders, by working in partnership with Singapore Police Force to fight crime and keep Singapore safe.

-**NPCC Vision:** To become the best youth organisation in Singapore, one that actively helps to make Singapore the safest place in the world.
+**NPCC Vision:**&nbsp;To become the best youth organisation in Singapore, one that actively helps to make Singapore the safest place in the world.

-**NPCC Values:** Resilience Integrity Service Excellence
+**NPCC Values:**&nbsp;Resilience Integrity Service Excellence

 Website:
 [https://www.facebook.com/YHSSNP](https://www.facebook.com/YHSSNP)